Securities Class Action Group

-Bernstein Liebhard LLP (the “Firm”) has over nineteen years of experience fighting for investors who have been victimized by securities fraud.
-From the Firm’s inception, our attorneys have represented classes of investors who purchased securities in the open market at prices that were artificially inflated by materially false and misleading public statements, and in securities offerings that were registered and sold by using a materially false and misleading registration statement and prospectus.
+Bernstein Liebhard has over twenty-five years of experience fighting for individual and institutional investors who have been victimized by securities fraud.
+Our attorneys represent classes of investors who purchase securities in the open market at prices that are artificially inflated by materially false and misleading public statements, and in securities offerings that are registered and sold by using a materially false and misleading registration statement and prospectus.

-In re Initial Public Offering Securities Litigation, No. 21 MC 92 (S.D.N.Y.) ($586 million recovery).
-Throughout eight years of hard-fought litigation, Stanley D. Bernstein, Chairman of the Executive Committee, led all plaintiffs’ counsel in litigating this enormously complex case consisting of more than 300 coordinated actions involving corporate issuers that were brought public between 1998 and 2000.
+- In re Initial Public Offering Securities Litigation ($586 million recovery).
+Partner Stanley D. Bernstein served as Chairman of the Executive Committee, leading all plaintiffs’ counsel in litigating this enormously complex case consisting of more than 300 coordinated actions involving corporate issuers that were brought public between 1998 and 2000.
 These enormously complex lawsuits alleged that the initial public offerings were manipulated by the issuers, their officers and directors, and investment banks to artificially inflate the market price of those securities and to reap excessive compensation, and that their conduct was concealed from the public, in violation of the federal securities laws.

-- In re Marsh & McLennan Cos., Inc. Securities Litigation, No. 04-CV-8144 (CM) (S.D.N.Y.) ($400 million recovery).
-The Firm represented a large institutional investor in this securities class action against the world’s largest insurance broker, Marsh & McLennan Cos., Inc. (“MMC”) which, after five years of challenging litigation, recently received court approval of a $400 million settlement.
+- In re Marsh & McLennan Cos., Inc. Securities Litigation ($400 million recovery).
+The firm represented a large institutional investor in this securities class action against the world’s largest insurance broker, Marsh & McLennan Cos., Inc. (“MMC”) which, after five years of challenging litigation, recently received court approval of a $400 million settlement.
 The case arises from Marsh Inc.’s (a subsidiary of MMC) now notorious practice of steering its clients to insurance companies that agreed to pay it billions of dollars in contingent commissions.

-In re Royal Dutch/Shell Transport Securities Litigation, No. 04-374 (JAP) (D.N.J.), The Firm represented a large institutional investor in one of the larges securities class actions litigated in the United States.
-The case arose from Royal Dutch/Shell’s announcements in 2004 that it had overstated its proved oil and gas reserves – a key performance indicator in the hydrocarbon industry – by 5.8 billion barrels of oil equivalent, or one-third of its proved reserves.
-The case settled in 2008 for a minimum cash benefit of $130 million and a contingent value of more than $180 million, in addition to a $350 million European settlement for which the court recognized the Firm as a “substantial factor” in bringing about.
+- In re Royal Dutch/Shell Transport Securities Litigation ($166 million recovery).
+The firm represented a large institutional investor in this securities fraud case that arose from Royal Dutch/Shell’s announcements in 2004 that it had overstated its proved oil and gas reserves – a key performance indicator in the hydrocarbon industry – by 5.8 billionbarrels of oil equivalent, or one-third of its proved reserves.
+The firm recovered $166 million for U.S. shareholders, in addition to a $350 million European settlement for which the court recognized the firm as a “substantial factor” in bringing about.

-For more information about our Securities Class Action Litigation Practice Group, please contact us at firstname.lastname@example.org.
+For more information about our recoveries for investors, click here.
+For more information about our Securities Class Action Litigation Practice Group, please contact us at Michael S. Bigin or Laurence J. Hasson.